2025 Escárcega bus crash: Aftermath

 Bystanders tried to free the trapped passengers inside the bus but were unsuccessful.
 Some survivors escaped by breaking the windows, and suffered burns.
 Another truck collected the survivors to take them to hospital.
 Nine survivors initially escaped, seven of whom required hospitalization and were admitted in three hospitals nearby.

-The local council, Palacio Municipal de Comalcalco said that they will help in transferring victim's bodies.
-Witnesses have alleged that the truck traveled in the opposite direction after invading the lane of the bus before the collision.
-Tour's Acosta informed that the relatives and friends of passengers have to visit prosecutor's office of the municipality of Candelaria to perform the necessary procedures.
-A witness to the crash said that the bystanders were able to rescue around 10 passengers, including a girl with skull injury and man with very serious burns.
+The local council, Palacio Municipal de Comalcalco said that they will help in transferring the victims' bodies.
+Witnesses alleged that the truck traveled in the opposite direction after invading the lane of the bus before the collision.
+Tour's Acosta announced that the relatives and friends of the passengers had to visit the prosecutor's office of the municipality of Candelaria to perform the necessary procedures.
+A witness to the crash said that the bystanders were able to rescue around 10 passengers, including a girl with a skull injury and a man with very serious burns.
 The relatives were told that it may take up to three months to identify all the victims with DNA tests.